Recovery Runs Explained: Purpose and Training Role

 Choose full rest when

-You notice any of these signs are lingering: If fatigue, soreness or mood changes continue for several days, it may be time for a complete recovery week rather than a single rest day.
+If fatigue, soreness or mood changes continue for several days, it may be time for a complete recovery week rather than a single rest day.
+A longer reset allows deeper restoration and helps training return to a stable and sustainable path.
+This approach prioritises long-term progression over short term activity.

 Both recovery runs and full rest days play an important role in smart training.
 The real skill comes from choosing the option that matches your current state.
 When you listen closely and respond with intent, your training becomes more stable and your progress becomes easier to sustain.

-How to Do Recovery Runs Right
+How to Make Recovery Runs Effective

 Common Mistakes in Recovery Runs

-Mistakes to avoid
+Mistakes to Avoid

 FAQ: Recovery Runs

-Can I walk during a recovery run?
+What is a recovery run?

 Is a recovery run the same as an easy run?